minibasehq/minibase/README.md

   <a href="https://github.com/minibasehq/minibase/discussions">Discussions</a>
 </p>

-Minibase is an **application backend** with a Postgres base, an API gateway, and a middleware layer of satellite services that can be swapped out as needed.
+Minibase is an **application backend** with a Postgres base accessed through a REST API and a reverse proxy.

 <p align="center">
   <img alt="Architecture diagram" src="https://github.com/minibasehq/minibase/blob/main/.images/architecture-light.svg?raw=true#gh-light-mode-only" />
   <img alt="Architecture diagram" src="https://github.com/minibasehq/minibase/blob/main/.images/architecture-dark.svg?raw=true#gh-dark-mode-only" />
 </p>

-Being more lightweight than the alternatives, multiple applications can be brought up locally for development.
+The middleware layer of services can be added to as needed.
+Being more lightweight than the alternatives like Supabase, multiple applications can be brought up locally for development.

 ## Installation